The 20 Best Major Depression Doctors in Canada

 Toronto, ON, CA

-Alastair Flint practices in Toronto, Canada.
+Alastair Flint practices practicing medicine in Toronto, Canada.
 Mr. Flint is rated as a Distinguished expert by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Dementia, Developmental Dysphasia Familial, and Alzheimer's Disease.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Dementia, Developmental Dysphasia Familial, and Alzheimer's Disease.

 Distinguished in Major Depression